 Greene County woman pleads guilty to participating in Jan.
 6 insurrection

 Jul.
-19—A sentencing hearing is set Oct.
-12 for a Bloomfield woman who pleaded guilty today to participating in the Jan.
+20—A sentencing hearing is set Oct.
+12 for a Bloomfield woman who pleaded guilty Monday to participating in the Jan.
 6 insurrection at the U.S. Capitol in Washington D.C.

 Donna Bissey, 52, appeared via video today in the U.S. District Court for the District of Columbia where Judge Tanya Chutkan accepted Bissey's guilty plea to a misdemeanor charge of parading, demonstrating or picketing in a Capitol building.